annika-thomas/MIT-PALS/README.md

 # MIT Perception and Localization Seminar

 At Massachusetts Institute of Technlology, we run the Perception and Localization Seminar (PALS), which features a mix of reading groups, presentations, and seminars from authors of recent or impactful papers in perception and localization.
 This repository includes a list of papers that we have reviewed or hosted authors to present.
+These can also be found in our [Zotero library](https://www.zotero.org/groups/5455113/acl-pals).

 If you have any suggestions, want to chat, or are interested in presenting, feel free to reach out!